 |Lure Angler||-||40 - 46 inches||48 - 54 inches||54 - 60 inches||More than 90 pounds|

-From the engineered shoulder strap designs and the side / waist adjustment straps to the placement and type of foam used on the front of the vests, everything is designed with the comfort and mobility of the paddler as a priority.
-Without belaboring all the details of structure and design we’d ask you to just try one of our Old Town Solitude or similar vests.
-You will be amazed with the adjustability and overall fit.
-Life vests are available in Men's, Women's and youth cut versions with each being designed to contour the user correctly.
+From the engineered shoulder strap designs to the side/waist adjustment straps and the placement and type of foam used on the front of the vests, everything is designed with the comfort and mobility of the paddler as a priority.
+In fact, our Old Town Solitude or vests similar are great options if you’re looking for something that’s adjustable and has a good overall fit.
+Life vests are available in men's, women's, and youth cut versions, each designed to contour the user correctly.

 Zippered storage pockets, knife lash tabs, and even rod holders are life vest fishing features that serious kayak fishermen and women should consider when selecting their PFDs.
 These life vest accessories can help anglers stay organized while out on the water and make more efficient use of their PFDs.
 Frequently, space is at a premium while on a kayak.
 A life vest with these accessories can help anglers do more with less and prevent clutter elsewhere throughout the kayak.
 For those looking for added storage and features, vests like the Old Town Lure Angler and NRS Chinook offer zippered tackle pockets with internal organization, knife lash tabs, and (on the Chinook) even a rod holder.

 Among the other options and features to consider when searching for the best kayak fishing PFD include: